shelleycat485/lisp/README.md

 Extensions are Turtle graphics, using X11.
 Hence X11 is needed to link.
 A complete environment can be loaded/saved using the load and save primitives.

 File reading and writing is supported.
 No network connectivity.
-A System promitive allows shell execution.
+A System priomitive allows shell execution.

-Tested in Linux, Ubuntu and Devuan.
+Tested on Linux, Ubuntu and Devuan.
 Also Debian (Raspian) on ARM64.

+> Quotes are either ( quoted list ) or '(quoted list)  or "text" .
+> Also a ; in source is a comment, and a ! in text escapes the space.
+> So 'some! text  is a single string.

 ## Build and install.